rsmythrepo/logfile-monitoring-and-visualization/README.md

 ## Real-Time Log Monitoring Visualizations

+#### Problem Statement
-Problem Statement: Traditional logging mechanisms often lack efficient, centralized storage and real-time visualization
+Traditional logging mechanisms often lack efficient, centralized storage and real-time visualization

 Objective: Develop a real-time log monitoring that stores logs in an RDBMS, and visualizes log data trends on a Grafana dashboard.